 Motherhood is more than a full-time gig, and generally, we respond to it by putting ourselves last.
 We give so much of ourselves away immediately.
 This role requires brain power, muscle, every inch of our heart, and every minute of our day.
 So, here is my challenge for you, mamas: take care of your mind, body, and spirit.

-I started Tribe with the hope of creating comfort and community through our similar life experiences.
+I started Hello My Tribe with the hope of creating comfort and community through our similar life experiences.
 I believe putting yourself first and focusing, at least sometimes, on self-care are essential in order to be the best mom, wife, and partner possible.
 I also know how difficult this is to do.
-At Tribe, we’ve made it as easy as possible, even if only for an hour a day.

 Don’t forgot how important you are.
-You play such a vital role in your own tribe, and now in our Tribe.
+You play such a vital role in your own tribe, and now in ours.
 Together, we can do so much.